Fiedzia/Git-for-data/README.md

 * floating point numbers would have "sane type" that does not accept NaN/Infinity and it would by default.

 I value correctness over performance, and therefore would like to have support for transactions (with a concepts that are equivalents of multiple tables in a database, cross-table validation and relations would be nice to have)

+## Existing projects

+* Filesystem-level snapshots.
+Kind of work, but obviously have no understanding of the data whatsoever, so you know that "some data changed between snapshot a and b", but beyond file size you can't say anything else about it.
+Diffs and merges are out of the question.

+* Storing data dumps as text in git.
+Sort of meets requirements, but doesn't scale very well.